pangnasun/RobotaPsyche/README.md

 #### Reflections:
 ###### Difficulties:
-- Thinking in term of angles and radians in order to get the arrows to point in the directions that I want
+- Thinking in term of angles in order to get the arrows to point in the directions that I want
 - Converting my concepts take a lot of time and headaches
 - Fall victim to my ambition

 ###### Interesting/Shocking Discoveriies:
--
+- Quite fun playing with flow field although time consuming
+- I can not resize the canvas according to the size of my input image.
+In addition, size() does not take in variables as input
-###### Difficulties:
+###### Questions:
+- How to make a flow field that center a point gradually.
+The arrows should arrange in circle or spiral like shapes
+- Still need some clarity on how angles influence the arrows